Always Improving Title

 Student Activities

-- Practice real and nonsense words with R-controlled patterns
+• Practice decoding real and nonsense R-controlled words

-- Read short stories that use target R controlled words
+• Read short stories filled with target words

-- Recognize open and closed vowel patterns in longer words
+• Identify open and closed vowels in longer words

 Skills Covered